Family Karate You'll Love Learning Here! On-line Worldwide & Outdoors in San Diego, CA

 The Happy Ending

 Fortunately, I was able to enroll my daughter in the school of a very close associate of mine.
-There were other martial arts studios much closer to our home, but they did not meet the Three Crucial Questions test.
+There were many other martial arts studios much closer to our home, but they did not meet the Three Crucial Questions test.

 The school I chose definitely did.
 I was sure that this school: